Spring Cleaning Checklist

 You’ll be making someone else’s day and earning a tax break at the same time.

-SwapSpot is a free service for Greater Iowa Credit Union members.
-You can post items for sale on the site and purchase items that others have posted.
-If you’re not a member, you can still browse listings and contact sellers if you’re interested in buying.
+You can post items for sale online and purchase items that others have posted.
 Go through your home for old items that you no longer need or use.
 You may not make a lot, but it’s still something and you get to clear out your home and make room for new things!

 Spring is the perfect time to declutter and get ready for the warm months ahead!
 Utilize some of these ideas to clear out and maybe make a little extra cash!